pypa/packaging/docs/specifiers.rst

 .. class:: SpecifierSet(specifiers, prereleases=None)

-    This class abstracts handling specifying the dependencies of a project.
+    This class abstracts the handling of project dependency specification .
 It can be passed a single specifier (``>=3.0``), a comma-separated list of specifiers (``>=3.0,!=3.1``), or no specifier at all.
-Each individual specifier be attempted to be parsed as a PEP 440 specifier (:class:`Specifier`) or as a legacy, setuptools style specifier (:class:`LegacySpecifier`).
-You may combine :class:`SpecifierSet` instances
+An attempt is made to parse each individual specifier as a PEP 440 specifier (:class:`Specifier`) or, should that fail, as a legacy, setuptools style specifier (:class:`LegacySpecifier`).

-    using the ``&`` operator (``SpecifierSet(">2") & SpecifierSet("<4")``).
+    The ``&`` operator combines specifier sets (``SpecifierSet(">2") &
+    SpecifierSet("<4")``).
+Version specifiers in string form are also accepted (``SpecifierSet(">2") & "!=3.0, <4"``).

-    Both the membership tests and the combination support using raw strings in place of already instantiated objects.
+    The membership test functions accept versions as either raw strings or instantiated objects.

-    :param str specifiers: The string representation of a specifier or a comma-separated list of specifiers which will
+    :param str specifiers: A string representation of a version specifier or a string containing a
+                           comma-separated list of version specifiers.
-                           be parsed and normalized before use.
+                           Parsed and normalized before use.
-    :param prereleases: This tells the SpecifierSet if it should accept prerelease versions if applicable or not.
-The default of ``None`` will autodetect it from the given specifiers.
+    :param prereleases: Whether the SpecifierSet should accept prerelease versions.
+The default (``None``) accepts prerelease
+                        versions when the given ``specifiers`` allow such versions.
     :type prereleases: bool or None
-    :raises InvalidSpecifier: If the given ``specifiers`` are not parseable than this exception will be raised.
+    :raises InvalidSpecifier: Raised when any of the given ``specifiers`` are not parseable.

     .. attribute:: prereleases

-        A boolean value indicating whether this :class:`SpecifierSet` represents a specifier that includes a pre-release versions.
-This can be set to either ``True`` or ``False`` to explicitly enable or disable prereleases or it can be set to ``None`` (the default) to enable autodetection.
+        A boolean value indicating whether this :class:`SpecifierSet` should include pre-release versions.
+This can be set to either ``True`` or ``False`` to explicitly enable or disable prereleases or it can be set to ``None`` (the default) to autodetect from the specifiers the set contains.

     .. method:: __contains__(version)

-        This is the more Pythonic version of :meth:`contains()`, but does not allow you to override the ``prereleases`` argument.
+        This is the more Pythonic version of :meth:`contains()`, but does not allow override of the ``prereleases`` argument.
 If you need that, use :meth:`contains()`.

         See :meth:`contains()`.